How to Answer Anecdotal Interview Questions With a Story

-What are anecdotal interview questions and why do interviewers ask them?
-They are questions asked during a job interview that are designed to gather supporting information about your qualifications for a job.
+Anecdotal interview questions are questions asked during a job interview that are specifically designed to gather supporting information about your qualifications for a job.
 The interviewer is seeking details on how your experience qualifies you for the role for which you’re interviewing.

 Why Employers Ask for Anecdotal Information